 Praxis® Core Academic Skills for Educators (Core) tests measure academic skills in reading, writing and mathematics deemed by teacher educators to be essential for all candidates preparing to be teachers, no matter what content area or grade-level they aspire to teach.
 These tests were designed to provide comprehensive assessments that measure the skills and content knowledge of candidates entering teacher preparation programs.

 Colleges and universities may use the Praxis Core tests to evaluate individuals for entry into teacher education programs.
 The assessments are generally taken early in your college career.
 Many states also require Praxis Core scores as part of their teacher licensing process.

 How Are the Praxis Core Tests Given?

 The Praxis Core tests are delivered on computer.
-They are administered through an international network of test centers and offered during specific testing windows.
+They are administered through an international network of test centers.
+Find test centers in your area.